ChiefChingu/milestone-two-memory-card-game/TEST.md

 - Game page is without clutter with just cards and a moves counter: users will automatically click a card.

 ##### Behind the scenes:
 - All cards are collected in an array and get an event listener.
-Upon click the visible class is applied, which flips the card and shows the front-face.
+A function is called upon click to flip the card.
-- When a mobile device (screen size under 700px): the array is spliced and the last 4 cards are removed.
+- When user is on a mobile device (screen size under 700px): the array is spliced and the last 4 cards are removed.
 All remaining cards are put in the game array.
+- When user is on a laptop/desktp: the initial array is put in the game array.
 - The total number of matches is calculated and stored in ```totalMatches``` to determine when the game finishes.
-- Upon loading the page, the game array is shuffled.
+- Upon loading the page, the game array is shuffled via the function ```shuffle```.

 ### Click any card as first card and card should turn.
 - Cards turn as intended, front-face of the card is displayed.

-##### Behind the scene
+##### Behind the scenes:
 - Variable ```allowedTurns``` is set to 2.
 Each click decreases this value by 1.
 - Upon click the visible class is applied, which flips the card and shows the front-face.
 - Upon click the class clickable is removed, so the same card cannot be clicked twice when turned.